MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## How do we get better at it

 So how do we get better at it?
 I going to share a handful of things I've learned over the last two years.
-I am going to focus around things specifically for technical mentoring, I've made a [separate post](http://blog.markpearl.co.za/General-mentoring-suggestions) around things you can do to get better at mentoring in general.
+I am going to focus around things specifically for technical mentoring in the graduate developer space, I've made a [separate post](http://blog.markpearl.co.za/General-mentoring-suggestions) around things you can do to get better at mentoring in general.

 ### Adjust your approach depending on their skill level